Security for a housing loan

 Change of security *)200,00 €

-Safe custody for the seller and buyer of certificates of shares in a housing company and mortgage bonds given as security, and supervision of fulfillment of a contractual term concerning the deposit or pledge of the shares, minimum
+Safe custody for the seller and buyer of certificates of shares in a housing company and mortgage bonds given as security, and supervision of fulfilment of a contractual term concerning the deposit or pledge of the shares, minimum

 50,00 €